splorp/newtontalk-faq/newtontalk-faq.md

 ## NewtonTalk History

-### When did the NewtonTalk mailing list start?
+### When did NewtonTalk start?

 Prior to June 1999, the list was run Sean O’Shaughnessy.
 Details from this period are a bit sketchy, but from what we’ve been able to determine, Sean started the list in August 1997.
-A “list sponsor” was mentioned on archived pages of the NewtonTalk site from October 1997.
+How do we know this?
+A “list sponsor” was mentioned on the archived pages of the NewtonTalk site dated October 1997.

 http://web.archive.org/web/19981206175529/http://www.newtontalk.com/